Menu Close

 Addiction has a critical impact on one’s mental and physical health.
 The symptoms of addiction and bad mental health combined will begin to affect your ability to function in your day-to-day life if left untreated.
 The two disorders will aggravate each other causing the symptoms to increase and worsen.
 Any addiction can be dangerous and unhealthy, especially when your health and well-being are at risk.
 When someone struggles with an addiction to alcohol or drugs, they’ve become accustomed to the rush it gives them after each dose—without realizing the damage, it’s doing above and below the surface.

 While opioids are not considered depressants, alcohol, and benzodiazepines increase the risk for AMI.
 While many people who struggle with anxiety, depression, and/or a personality disorder, etc., turn to alcohol or drugs to escape, addicts can also acquire mental health disorders due to their addiction.
-Co-occurring disorders are like fighting fire with fire; there is no positive outcome other than extinguishing the flames—dual diagnosis treatment.
+Co-occurring disorders are like fighting fire with fire; there is no positive outcome other than extinguishing the flames—dual diagnosis treatment

 If your mental state is low, it will impact every part of your life.
 You’ll begin to notice that your work performance has taken a turn because you’re unmotivated and distracted by your emotions.
 Your relationships might also take a hit as you become too distant and careless, or the opposite—extremely needy and overly dependent on them.